Education and Outreach

 The situation at school also appears to play an important role.
 “LGBTI students are bullied more often than heterosexual students.
 They indicate that on average their relationship with teachers is less good and the atmosphere in the classroom is perceived less positively.”

-With our guest lessons we don't just provide compliance with the legal requirement forcitizenship education , but we can also help you monitor, check and set up an LGBTIQ+ friendly living and learning climate at your school!
+, but we can also help you monitor, check and create an LGBTIQ+ friendly living and learning environment at your school!

 Information about LGBTIQ+, talking about being different, but being allowed to be who you are, respect in practice, learning to form and express your opinion.
 Learn what GENDER identity is, and talk about what "male" and "female" mean for developing your own identity.